torrentkino/torrentkino/README.md

 ## SYNOPSIS

-`masala`  [-d] [-q] [-h hostname] [-k password] [-p port] [-x server] [-y port] [-u username]
+`masala`  [-d] [-q] [-h hostname] [-k password] [-r realm] [-p port] [-x server] [-y port] [-u username]

 ## DESCRIPTION

 **masala** is a P2P name resolution daemon.
 It organizes IPv6 addresses in a distributed hash table.
 The basic design has been inspired by the Kademlia DHT.
 The communication between nodes is realized by using bencode encoded messages on top of UDP.
 There are 4 message types: PING, FIND, LOOKUP and ANNOUNCE.
-It is possible to encrypt the traffic with a PSK to isolate your nodes from a bigger swarm.
 By default, masala sends the first packet to a multicast address.
-So, there is no configuration necessary within your broadcast domain (LAN).
+So there is no configuration necessary within your broadcast domain (LAN).
 With a bootstrap server, it is also possible to connect nodes around the globe.
 A NSS module makes any hostname with *.p2p* at the end transparently available to your Linux OS.

 ## FILES